josephmasongsong/blog-gocobuy/_posts/2020-08-03-bay-area-housing-market-update-may-2019.md

 | **Days on Market** | 28 days (-1 day vs. last month) |

 Markets around the Bay are hyper competitive.
 Lower mortgage rates coupled with continued wage growth continue to spur homebuyer interest.
-We are seeing strong demand and

-brisk activity, which is particularly intense at lower price points and along major transit
+We are seeing strong demand and brisk activity, which is particularly intense at lower price points and along major transitroutes.

-routes.

-Buyer demand is tiered, with homes listed at price points of up to $1.5 million experiencing

-the heaviest foot traffic, receiving more offers on average, and staying on the market for

-fewer days on average.
-At all price points, well-priced properties are selling at or above the

-price at which they were listed.
-In some localities, properties are routinely listed at a price

-designed to stoke competition resulting in a sale at 10-15% (or more) above the asking price.
+Buyer demand is tiered, with homes listed at price points of up to $1.5 million experiencing the heaviest foot traffic, receiving more offers on average, and staying on the market for fewer days on average.
+At all price points, well-priced properties are selling at or above the price at which they were listed.
+In some localities, properties are routinely listed at a price designed to stoke competition resulting in a sale at 10-15% (or more) above the asking price.

-In context of the current market climate, there are steps that buyers can take to improve

-their positioning.
-Buyers should secure fully underwritten approval for financing before

-placing offers.
-It is also advisable to work with an agent who is well-versed in local market
+In context of the current market climate, there are steps that buyers can take to improve their positioning.
+Buyers should secure fully underwritten approval for financing before placing offers.
+It is also advisable to work with an agent who is well-versed in local market transaction dynamics.

-transaction dynamics.
 CoBuy builds in these and other measures to strengthen the competitiveness of the buyers we serve.

 Opportunities do exist.
 One example, according to San Francisco [CoBuy-certified™ Agent](https://shellysutherland.com/)

 [Shelly Sutherland](https://shellysutherland.com/), can be found in properties that have been on the market for longer than 20 to 30 days.

-"In San Francisco, if a property does not sell in the first 21 days, things can become more

-challenging for the seller as sometimes the market can assign a stigma to the property.
+"In San Francisco, if a property does not sell in the first 21 days, things can become more challenging for the seller as sometimes the market can assign a stigma to the property.
 This stigma isn't necessarily always warranted and it can present an opportunity for buyers,'" observes Sutherland.

 **Drivers**